-Where: M is the weight of the mass in kg 9.81 is standard gravitational acceleration 0.20 is the radius of the weights in meters 2 is the gearing ratio to the main roller
+Where: M is the weight of the mass in kg

+9.81 is standard gravitational acceleration0.10 is the radius of the weights in meters2 is the gearing ratio to the main roller

+For the 1.2kg mass this should give a reading of 2.35Nm.
 If the front panel torque reading is different from this amount, then the calibration factor must be adjusted.
 To do this put the mode selector switch in TORQUE mode and go to the front panel menu by hitting the right arrow, and adjust the torque calibration factor up or down as appropriate.
+Remove the weight, re-zero torque and recheck calibration when finished.